Last Updated on

 Self- activate the modem at cable provider’s website.
 If you configure with your ISP, you should have the internet up and run in no time.

-If it fails, just call your cable operator, and they will sure help with the installation process.
+If it fails, just call your cable operator, and they will surely help with the installation process.

 When calling a cable operator makes sure, you have the modem serial number and modem router model number.

-If you are having issues with connectivity, the initial step is to call your internet service provider to verify whether your device is activated. check Troubleshooting Tips here.
+If you are having issues with connectivity, the initial step is to call your internet service provider to verify whether your device is activated. check Troubleshooting Tips.